Black History Month 2025: Past, Present and Future – a practical plan for your school

 Published on Updated on

-Black History Month in the UK runs every October and invites pupils to explore histories, cultures and contributions that have too often been under-represented.
-For schools, it’s a chance to build belonging, challenge stereotypes, celebrate creativity and connect learning to local communities.
-The strongest programmes make learning visible through displays, performances and student voice – and continue the conversation after October.
+Black History Month invites pupils to explore histories, cultures and contributions that have too often been absent from the mainstream curriculum.
+For schools, it is a chance to build belonging, challenge stereotypes, celebrate creativity and connect learning to local communities.
+The strongest programmes make learning visible through displays, performances and student voice, and they keep the conversation alive after October ends.

-Organise your month around a Past–Present–Future journey.
-It gives structure, supports progression across year groups and makes displays easy to build week by week.
+Organise your month around a three-part journey.
+It gives structure, supports progression across year groups and makes corridor displays easy to build week by week.

 Introduce historical figures whose stories have shaped Britain and the world.
-Examples often used in UK schools:
+Examples frequently used in UK schools include:

 • Mary Seacole - pioneering nurse during the Crimean War.